network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 This document defines an algorithm for the "Responsiveness Test" that explicitly measures responsiveness under working conditions.

-This document imports terminology and concepts from {{RFC9110}}, such as request and response header fields and content.
+This document imports terminology and concepts from HTTP {{RFC9110}}, such as request and response header fields and content.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Design Constraints